leighshepperson/leighshepperson.github.io/_posts/2016-06-03-rust-register-virtual-machine.markdown

 0001 0011 1101 0010
 ```

-We easily get the opcode **Load** by bit shifting it 12 places to the right:
+We can easily find the opcode **Load** by bit shifting it 12 places to the right:

 ```rust
         0001 0011 1101 0010 = 0x13D2
 >> 12   0000 0000 0000 0001 = 0x1 = 1
 ```

 Since the operation is **Load**, we know from the encoding table that the next 4 bits represent the register and the last 8 bits must be the value.
-To get the register we need to shift `0x13D2` 8 bits to the right and then apply the bit mask `0xF` to kill off the unwanted bits:
+To get the register we need to shift `0x13D2` by 8 bits to the right and then apply the bit mask `0xF` to kill off the unwanted bits:

 ```rust
         0001 0011 1101 0010 = 0x13D2